How To Calculate Gross Pay for Employers + Calculator

 Gross pay is the amount of money you pay an employee before any deductions are withheld, such as for taxes.
-It’s the basis for figuring everything from FICA withholdings to overtime wages.
-Learning how to calculate gross pay is simple; most important is that you understand the types of income included in the total.
+It’s the basis for figuring everything from Federal Insurance Contributions Act (FICA) withholdings to overtime wages.
+Learning how to calculate gross pay is simple; the most important thing is that you understand the types of income included in the total.
 In short, all earnings are included, even tips and bonuses, but employer contributions and benefits are not.

 Need help calculating gross pay for an employee or yourself?
 Here’s a free gross pay calculator:

 Boris is a sales rep at Montague Motors.
-He earns a $40,000 salary plus commissions on each sale.
+He earns a $40,000 annual salary plus commissions on each sale.
 He is paid biweekly.
-This pay period, he earned $9,400 in commissions and worked 52 hours.
+During this pay period, he earned $9,400 in commissions and worked 52 hours.
 His gross pay is $11,067.67.

 Earning Type | Amount | Gross Pay |